weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 `scene.add(camera);`

-##### 5. The WebGl Renderer
+#### 5. The WebGl Renderer

 Finally the last necessary object, the renderer!
 WebGL (Web Graphics Library) renders interactive 2 and 3D graphics in the browser.
-This is what we will be creating and attaching to our HTML container div.
+This is what we will be creating and attaching to our HTML container `div`.

 `const renderer = new THREE.WebGLRenderer();`